VinodSridharan/Credit-Karma-Clean-Transactions-Exporter/Production/README.md

 - Verify the date range does not exceed 3 years (maximum verified working range)
 - For 2023 or earlier, use direct single year extractions (e.g., 2022, 2023) if needed
 - Extension may need to scroll backward for very old dates - wait for completion

+**Unexpected issues or extension not working?**

+- **Credit Karma may change its website structure, UI, or tools** - This is expected and may cause the extension to stop working
+- If the extension suddenly stops working after previously working fine, Credit Karma may have updated their website
+- Check the GitHub repository for updates or report issues
+- Consider using shorter date ranges or manual extraction if the extension is incompatible with Credit Karma's latest changes

 ---